Frequently Asked Questions (FAQ)

 Colophony (rosin) was occasionally used in the past as an excipient in tattoo ink, but this is no longer the case.
 Shellac (a natural resin) is still occasionally used in tattoo ink.
 Because cross-reactivity exists between these two substances, it is advised to avoid tattoo ink containing shellac if you are allergic to colophony or shellac.
 In theory, a temporary allergic reaction could occur after getting the tattoo.

-In principle, this is possible.
-We do recommend having the tattoo done when the skin is calm and free of active eczema.
+Yes, this is possible.
+However, we do recommend having the tattoo done when the skin is calm and free of active eczema.
 In addition, it is advisable not to place the tattoo on areas that are commonly affected by eczema, such as the backs of the knees, the inner elbows, or the neck.
 Because people with eczema are more likely to develop contact allergies, it is also wise to be cautious with other topical products, such as disinfectants, numbing creams, or tattoo aftercare products.
 In some cases of severe eczema, strong immunosuppressive medications (tablets or injections) are used.
 In such cases, please consult your treating physician.

 7Can you get a tattoo if you have psoriasis?

-In principle, this is possible.
+Yes, this is possible.
 However, several factors should be taken into account.
 Tattooing carries a small risk of triggering a local flare-up of psoriasis.
 This is due to the so-called Koebner phenomenon.
 The risk appears to be higher when tattooing is done on typical psoriasis-prone areas or when the psoriasis is active.
 We therefore advise having a tattoo only when the skin is calm and the condition is stable.
 In some cases of severe psoriasis, strong immunosuppressive medications (tablets or injections) are used.
 In such cases, please consult your treating physician..

 8Can you tattoo over a scar?

-In principle, this is possible.
+Yes, this is possible.
 Preferably, this should be done only if the scar has been stable for at least one year (and preferably longer).
 Scars may continue to change or discolor even at a later stage.
 Please also keep in mind that tattooed scar tissue may discolor differently after sun exposure compared to the surrounding skin.
 In addition, tattooing over scar tissue is often technically more challenging for the tattoo artist, and the ink may not always take well in the skin.
 The texture of the skin will also remain different.

 9Can you get a tattoo if you are pregnant or breastfeeding?